jacasta2/colombian_map/README.md

 # TopoJSON of Colombia's departments

 In this repo I provide Python notebooks that document the work I performed to create a TopoJSON file of Colombia's departments to be used in Power BI as a shape map.
+This file improves the visualization of a particular deparment so that it looks larger and closer to mainland.

+I'm planning a future update to create a TopoJSON file of Colombia's towns with the same visualization improvement.

 ## Getting started